-For each $\nverts=10,15,20,\dotsc,200$, we estimate the natural parameters of the model $p^\ddag_{\alpha,\beta}$ corresponding to the desired mean value parameters, and then simulate 100,000 networks from each configuration, evaluating the MLE and constructing a Wald confidence interval at each of level of the customary 80\%, 90\%, 95\%, and 99\%, for $\alpha$ and for $\beta$ (individually), checking the coverage.
+For each $\nverts=10,15,20,\ldots,200$, we estimate the natural parameters of the model $p^\ddag_{\alpha,\beta}$ corresponding to the desired mean value parameters, and then simulate 100\mbox{,}000 networks from each configuration, evaluating the MLE and constructing a Wald confidence interval at each level of the customary 80\%, 90\%, 95\% and 99\%, for $\alpha$ and for $\beta$ (individually), checking the coverage.

-For some the smaller sample sizes, the simulated network statistics were not in the interior of their convex hull ($0<\nedges(y)<\nverts(\nverts-1)$ and $0<\nmutual(y)<\nedges(y)/2$), so the MLE did not exist.
-(For \eqref{enum:s1m025}, the fraction was 8.2\% for $\nverts=10$ and none of the 100,000 realizations had no MLE for $\nverts\ge 55$.
-For \eqref{enum:s1m040}, the it was 14.2\% for $\nverts=10$ and none of the realizations had no MLE for $\nverts\ge 65$.)
+For some of the smaller sample sizes, the simulated network statistics for some realizations were not in the interior of their convex hull (Barndorff- Nielsen \citeyear{Ba78i}, Theorem~9.13, page 151).
+That is, their values were the maximal or minimal possible: $\nedges(y)=0$ (empty graph), $\nedges(y)=\nverts(\nverts-1)$ (complete graph), $\nmutual(y)=0$ (no ties reciprocated), and/or $\nmutual(y)=\nedges(y)/2$ (every extant tie reciprocated).
+For those, the MLE did not exist.
+[For \ref{enum:s1m025}, the fraction was 8.2\% for $\nverts=10$ and none of the 100\mbox{,}000 realizations had no MLE for $\nverts\ge55$.
+For \ref{enum:s1m040}, it was 14.2\% for $\nverts=10$ and none of the realizations had no MLE for $\nverts\ge65$.]

 Our results are conditional on the MLE existing.
-From the frequentist perspective, one might argue that if the MLE did not exist for a real dataset, we would not have reported that type of confidence interval, so it should be excluded from the simulation as well.
+From the frequentist perspective, one might argue that if the MLE did not exist for a real data set, we would not have reported that type of confidence interval, so it should be excluded from the simulation as well.

 We report coverages for selected network sizes in Table~\ref{tab:coverage} and provide a visualization in Figure~\ref{fig:coverage}.
-Overall, the 80\% coverage appears to be varied --- and and not very conservative --- while higher levels of confidence appear to be more consistently conservative, particularly for estimates of $\beta$.
+Overall, the 80\% coverage appears to be varied---and not very conservative---while higher levels of confidence appear to be more consistently conservative, particularly for estimates of $\beta$.
 Coverage for $\alpha$ appears to oscillate as a function of network size.
-This is particularly noticeable for the lower confidence levels and stronger mutuality \eqref{enum:s1m040}.
-Tendency of a confidence interval for a binomial proportion to oscillate around the nominal level is a known phenomenon \citep[and others]{brown2001interval,brown2002confidence}, though it is interesting to note that it appears to be more prominent for the density, rather than mutuality, parameter and that it appears to be stronger for stronger mutuality.
+This is particularly noticeable for the lower confidence levels and stronger mutuality \ref{enum:s1m040}.
+Tendency of a confidence interval for a binomial proportion to oscillate around the nominal level is a known phenomenon (\citepa{brown2001interval}, \citeyear{brown2002confidence}, and others), though it is interesting to note that it appears to be more prominent for the density, rather than mutuality, parameter and that it appears to be stronger for stronger mutuality.

-\section{Example: Food-Sharing Networks in Lamalera}
+\section{Example: Food-sharing networks in Lamalera}